-I’ve been using Jim Maynard's Celestial Influences calendars for years and he’s retiring after 46 years of making this amazing calendar.
+I’ve enjoyed Jim Maynard's Celestial Influences calendars for years and he’s retiring after 46 years of making this wonderful calendar.
 Quicksilver Productions (what he publishes under) says that they are trying to find a publisher to take over the calendar for 2021!
 I really hope they can find someone who can do as good a job as they have.

 When I first found out that there wasn't going to be a 2020 release, I went in search of another astro calendar.
 I thought this would be easy, but as it turns out, it wasn't because Maynard's calendar was an extraordinary and reliable resource.